 Maybe there’s a discarded plastic bottle on the ground, dirty marks on the wall behind the subject, a lamppost appearing from the top of a person’s head, a person walking into the shot behind your subject, etc.

 Taking a moment to check the background before pressing the shutter button will make a big difference to your photography.
-It gives you a chance to remove distracting objects, reframe your shot slightly, shoot from a different angle, move your subject to a location with a better backdrop, or wait a few moments until the background is clear of other people.
+It gives you a chance to remove distracting objects, reframe your shot slightly, shoot from a different angle, move your subject to a location with a better backdrop, use Portrait mode, or wait a few moments until the background is clear of other people.

 Above is a photo of a fern leaf that I wanted to photograph, but the angle I was shooting from meant that I ended up with a lot of other plants and a window frame in the background.
 The shot looks messy and it’s unclear what the main subject really is.